-- Κ. "nationwide multistate licensing system and registry" means a licensing system developed and maintained by the conference of state bank supervisors and the American association of residential mortgage regulators pursuant to the federal Secure and Fair Enforcement for Mortgage Licensing Act of 2008 to manage mortgage licenses and other financial services licenses, or a successor registry; - "person" means an individual, corporation, L. partnership, association, joint-stock company, trust where the interests of the beneficiaries are evidenced by a security, unincorporated organization, government or political subdivision of a government; - "repossessor" means a person engaged solely in the business of repossessing personal property for others for a fee.
-The term does not include a duly licensed collection agency; and - "solicitor" means a natural person who, through lawful means, communicates with debtors or solicits the payment of debts for a collection agency licensee by the use of telephone, personal contact, letters or other methods of collection conducted from and within the licensee's office." - SECTION 18.
-Section 61-18A-6 NMSA 1978 (being Laws 1987, Chapter 252, Section 6) is amended to read: - "61-18A-6.
-PENALTY FOR VIOLATIONS.-- - In addition to any other penalty, [any] a .218462.2 person, [or any] including an officer or director of [any] a partnership, corporation or association conducting business as a collection agency or repossessor, who without first having been licensed pursuant to the Collection Agency Regulatory Act or who carries on such business after the revocation or expiration of [any] a license [which] that the director has refused to renew is guilty of a fourth degree felony.
+- L. "person" means an individual, corporation, partnership, association, joint-stock company, trust where the interests of the beneficiaries are evidenced by a security, unincorporated organization, government or political subdivision of a government; - M. "repossessor" means a person engaged solely in the business of repossessing personal property for others for a fee.
+The term does not include a duly licensed collection agency; and - N. "solicitor" means a natural person who, through lawful means, communicates with debtors or solicits the payment of debts for a collection agency licensee by the use of telephone, personal contact, letters or other methods of collection conducted from and within the licensee's office." - SECTION 16.
+Section 61-18A-6 NMSA 1978 (being Laws 1987, Chapter 252, Section 6) is amended to read:

+"61-18A-6.
+PENALTY FOR VIOLATIONS.--

+A. In addition to any other penalty, [any] a person, [or any] including an officer or director of [any] a partnership, corporation or association conducting business as .219840.3 a collection agency or repossessor who, without first having been licensed pursuant to the Collection Agency Regulatory Act, [or who] carries on such business after the revocation or expiration of [any] the person's license [which] that the director has refused to renew is guilty of a fourth degree felony.

-- B. [Any] A person violating any other provision of [that] the Collection Agency Regulatory Act is guilty of a misdemeanor. - C. A violation of the Collection Agency Regulatory to the Unfair Practices Act." - SECTION 19.
+- B. [Any] A person violating any other provision of [that] the Collection Agency Regulatory Act is guilty of a misdemeanor. - C. A violation of the Collection Agency Regulatory

+Act constitutes an unfair or deceptive trade practice pursuant to the Unfair Practices Act." - SECTION 17.
 Section 61-18A-15 NMSA 1978 (being Laws 1987, Chapter 252, Section 15) is amended to read: